jamesrichter/jamesrichter.github.io/_posts/2022-07-29-cracking-the-binding-problem.md

 What are some properties that apply to all objects?
 If we didn’t know that objects exist in the first place, how could we find them with no prior knowledge?

 It is surprisingly difficult to find properties that apply to all objects, so let’s relax our standards and try to find properties that apply to *almost all* objects.
 We should be able to live our lives for several months without coming across an object that violates these properties.
-I should also warn you that this is not a topic that I have found studied anywhere, so a lot of this is just guesswork by me + thinking about objects a lot.
-But I still believe it is useful.
+I should also warn you that this is not a topic that I have found studied anywhere, so a lot of this is just guesswork by me.

 Consider two objects, a rose on a rosebush and a distant mountain.